 If you’ve been hiking for a while now, then chances are you’ve gotten quite used to this activity.
-Of course, you should try and get more out of your hiking experience if you can.
+Of course, you should try and get more out of your hiking experience.

 With that in mind, there are several ways you can turn your hike more physically challenging.